 Anti-bullying drama workshops

 These Anti-Bullying Workshops have been delivered to thousands of KS1 and KS2 children and their teachers since 2006.
 They offer effective strategies for helping pupils tackle bullying in all its forms.

 For KS1 there is a Friendship Workshop, while for KS2 there is a selection of workshops covering different anti-bullying topics such as cyberbullying, how language can hurt and, of course, Anti-Bullying Week.

 This resource has been developed for primary teachers to support equality work in their schools, so that all children can appreciate and celebrate the contribution that people with a disability can make in our society.

-This resource for teachers gives practical advice and includes lesson plans that teachers can use to enhance children’s awareness and improve their levels of empathy for those with a disability.
+It gives practical advice and includes lesson plans that you can use to enhance children’s awareness and improve their levels of empathy for those with a disability.

-There’s a whole host of free resources on the Bullying UK website, where you can download Anti-Bullying Week assembly presentations, posters, flashcards and more.
+There’s a whole host of free anti-bullying resources on the Family Lives website.
+Get assembly presentations, posters, flashcards and more.
 There’s also an advice activity, debate ideas and videos.

 Talk with your class about how we can deal with bullies, then use the activities and worksheets in this KS1 and KS2 Roald Dahl lesson plan to create your own description of a bully that uses similes and metaphors to great effect.

 Consider themes of kindness, individual differences, dealing with personal challenges and the need to belong with this teaching and discussion guide for RJ Palacio’s incredible follow up to Wonder.